 On the evening of February 23, 2021, the waxing gibbous moon is bright enough to erase many stars from the blackboard of night.
 But you’ll likely still see the two bright Gemini “twins” – the stars Castor and Pollux – in the moon’s glare.
 Another bright star is nearby; it’s Procyon, brightest star in the constellation Canis Minor the Lesser Dog, also known as the Little Dog Star.

-Look for the moon and these stars to reach their high point for the night somewhere around 9 to 10 p.m. local time (that’s the time on your clock, no matter where you live around the globe).
+Look for the moon and constellation Gemini to reach their high point for the night somewhere around 9 to 10 p.m. local time.
+That’s the approximate time on your clock, no matter where you live around the globe.

-Bottom line: On the night of February 18, 2016, watch the moon pass to the south of the Gemini stars and to the north of Procyon.
-Then watch over the following nights as the moon edges toward the king planet Jupiter.
+Bottom line: On the night of February 23, 2021, watch the moon pass to the south of the Gemini stars Castor and Pollux and to the north of Procyon, aka the Little Dog Star.